Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 There are several configuration and environment variable options that can tailor how Sigil is built and/or run.
 I've talked about a few of the cmake options already, but I'll mention them here again along with the rest--with a brief explanation of their purposes.

 ### CMake options

+-DQt5_DIR=`<path>` Configures cmake to use a Qt5 installation other than the normal system version of Qt5 (ex. /opt/Qt5.12.3/5.12/gcc_64/lib/cmake/Qt5 - the path should alays end in /lib/cmake/Qt5)

 -DCMAKE_INSTALL_PREFIX=`<path>` Configures the prefix where Sigil will be installed to (default is /usr/local)